-Cillian has three years' of investment banking experience, having graduated with a MSc in Finance from Cass Business School.
+Cillian has five years' of investment banking experience, having graduated with a MSc in Finance from Cass Business School.

 Prior to joining, Cillian worked closely with Peter and Richard at Jefferies in London, where amongst other things he managed the $712MM sale of the Kevitsa mine in Finland to Boliden AB, and in the Equity Capital Markets team.

 In addition to his MSc, Cillian has an undergraduate degree in Chinese and Management from the University of Manchester.